 The time I spent with Catherine impressed upon me the need to get my own house in order, but it seemed so difficult – I wasn’t knowingly facing my own death – and I hate planning.

 Some family relationships are complicated.
 Where was my incentive?
 The temptation to think, ‘Well, it was straightforward for her’, was strong, but I didn’t want to give up immediately.
 Like most people, I really do want to spare my loved ones as much stress and distress as possible when I die.
 This called for another way of looking at things.

 By concentrating less on Catherine’s actions and more on her motives – her kindness and thought for others – I looked for a strategy that could work for me.

-‘Planning’ sounded too daunting to me, so I decided to think of it more as ‘visualising’.
+‘Planning’ sounded too daunting to me, so I decided to think of it more as ‘visualising’ and making my ‘funeral wishes’.
 How might it feel for my family to arrange my funeral?
 Are they going to be wondering about basic things like whether I want to be buried or cremated?
 Have we ever talked about it, however casually?
 Might there be disagreements among them?